7 Science-Backed Health Benefits of Having Plants at Home

 And then there is the air quality benefit.
 Plants will release oxygen into the air and take up the carbon dioxide.
 When you have them in the home, your home’s air is naturally more beneficial for you.
 Of course, more oxygen means your body works more effectively.
 Your brain feels less fatigued and cloudy, meaning all the connections are improved.
 You release the right types of hormones, helping to support your mental health.

 If you suffer from depression or anxiety, you want to get some plants in the home.
+Natural and essential oils have long been used for anxiety, but just having a plant around might help.
 Look for ones that work to your advantage.
-If you don't feel you have enough time to water daily, look out for cacti and other similar plants that don't need as much water.
+If you don’t feel you have enough time to water daily, look out for cacti and other similar plants that don’t need as much water.
 If you love the idea of looking for something, you can opt for flowers and plants that take a little more work.

 Scents also help with the mental health.
 When you get a good smell, you instantly feel more relaxed and happier.
 Your sense of smell is a powerful tool for memories, which helps to bring up the good rather than the bad, instantly boosting the positive chemicals being released from the brain.